 One of the most important, and yet easily overlooked, elements of keeping an organization secure is creating an incident recovery roadmap--also known as an incident recovery plan.
 As its name implies, this plan provides a course of action to be taken following a security incident.
 Having been involved in the creation of several such plans over the years, I wanted to pass along some lessons learned.

 1. Every incident is different.

-One thing to keep in mind during the creation of an incident recovery roadmap is that every security incident is different.
+One thing to keep in mind during security incident response planning is that every security incident is different.
 You wouldn’t respond to a minor malware infection in the same way that you would respond to someone physically breaking into your data center.
 As such, it is important to create a list of the various types of security incidents that could conceivably occur and develop a plan for coping with each one.

 2. The first priority is containment.